Flokscha/apex-webauthn-publickey/README.md

   - -7    ECDSA w/ SHA-256

 ### Todos of the Plugin
+Feel free to fork the project and contribute to it 😊
 - Support with generic Authentication Schemes
 - Translation
 - More Support for different Algorithms: It can be Extended, but the Oracle Database with Java 1.8 has very limited Support for most Cryptocraphic Keys
 - Different Methods to store last active User
+- Make User Verification choosable